MoriaRoz/DBProject_212940399_325439305/README.md

 * Part 6 – Creating an inheritance for volunteering
    - Using the CREATE TABLE command, we create a new table ride(volunteering_id, pickup_time, destination_name, destination_address, vehicle_id, driver_id, assistant_id) which is an extension of volunteering.
-   - Using the INSERT INTO command, we add the data of the trips table from the backup.
-The keys of trips and volunteering are of the same type and overlap, so for the ride_id column we inserted what was in the ride_id column.
+   - Using the INSERT INTO command, we insert the rides table data from the backup.
+The keys for ride and volunteer are of the same type and overlap, so we will insert the rides only if volunteering_id=ride_id.
    - All fields except pickup_time are declared as foreign keys that refer to their corresponding tables.
 ![image](https://github.com/user-attachments/assets/21528761-0305-4d64-b3e9-bd0e34a867b9)
 ![image](https://github.com/user-attachments/assets/f99f93ed-5444-4351-9465-1ee2d39b4e7b)